 - 1 cup of mushrooms

-- Can be stored in the fridge for 1 week or freezer.
+Can be stored in the fridge for 1 week.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)